rhmtazad/hydraDB/README.md

 ----------------------------------------------------------------------------------------------

-An API for Python and SQLite to help build databases faster and easier.
+An API for Python and SQLite to manage databases faster and easier.
-You can now create/modify tables within seconds and can insert/modify rows in no time.
+You can now add,modify, or fetch tables, columns, and rows in no time.
+Also, you can execute/fetch custom queries using built-in functions.
 This API applies some design patterns of object-oriented programming to make it reusable.

 ----------------------------------------------------------------------------------------------